ic3top/Calendar-for-Ciklum/README.md

 ## General info
 To my mind it`s a cool project for a pure JS.
 I learnt a lot creating it and it seems like my webpack config needs some improvements:)
+This tiny project can have much more interesting features like dark-theme or drag-n-drop.
+Well, maybe in future...

 ## Screenshots
 ![Example screenshot1](./src/img/screenshot_view.png)